 Award-winning author Sharon Gloger Friedman was born and raised in South Florida and now happily resides in Georgia with her husband.
 A former teacher, copy editor and freelance writer, her articles and essays have appeared in The Boston Globe, Woman’s World Magazine, Yahoo News and Examiner.com.
-Her first novel, Ashes is the 2019 winner of the Next Generation Indie Book Award for Historical Fiction.
+Her first novel, Ashes is the 2019 winner of the Next Generation Indie Book Award for Historical Fiction, and the 2019 New Apple Summer E-Book Awards Solo Medalist winner for Historical Fiction.

 On a Personal Note…